 Modern digital marketing requires extensive consumer research, a consistent finger on the pulse of the latest search engine algorithm changes, and countless other considerations that may seem to fluctuate on a daily basis.

-One of the most important aspects of modern marketing is creating valuable and memorable first impressions with leads and potential customers.
+Digital marketing agencies will tell you that One of the most important aspects of modern marketing is creating valuable and memorable first impressions with leads and potential customers.
 With so much choice available for virtually any conceivable purchasing decision, the average consumer will simply look elsewhere if your brand fails to impress from the get-go.

 Make a Solid Introduction to Your Website